Director of Reproductive and Child Health, Ministry of Health and Sanitation

 What Mamaye is doing

-We’re helping health authorities to identify resource gaps in maternal and newborn care.
-We do this through Facility Improvement Team (FIT) assessments.
-The findings, summarised in scorecards using traffic light colours, serve to highlight priorities for decision makers and health planners.
+E4A-MamaYe was operational in Sierra Leone for 5 years (2012-2016) when we helped health authorities to identify resource gaps in maternal and newborn care.
+We did this through the Facility Improvement Team (FIT) assessments.
+The findings, summarised in scorecards using traffic light colours, served to highlight priorities for decision-makers and health planners.